a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/04. DOM Introduction  -  Exercise/README.txt

 and underline the items from the list which include the text from the search box.
 Also print the amount of items the current search matches in the format "<matches> matches found".

+05.Tab le - Search Engine
+Write a function that searches in a table by given input.
+When the "Search" button is clicked, go through all cells in the table except for the first row (Student name, Student email and Student course) and check if the given input has a match (check for both full words and single letters).
+If any of the rows contain the submitted string, add a select class to that row.
+Note that more than one row may contain the given string.
+Оtherwise, if there is no match, nothing should happen.